 - After you groom the perimeter, focus on any existing shrubs and bushes.
 Prune any excess foliage with hand shears or hedge trimmers, but make sure to work in small sections so you can keep the shapes even.

 - For smaller yards, consider placing new shrubs along the front of your house, near the mailbox or down the walkway.

-- A simple assortment of rose bushes and evergreen shrubbery is a great start for anyone interested in edging a lawn.
+- A simple assortment of evergreen shrubbery is a great way to create edging for a lawn.

-- The frequency depends on the time of year, the size of your lawn and how often you fertilize it.
+- The edges of your lawn will require regular maintenance.
+How often you’ll need to mow and tidy the edges depends on the time of year, the size of your lawn and how often you fertilize.

 - Fortunately, edging a lawn is less time-consuming after the initial trim.
-Start with weekly touch ups to see how quickly it grows, then adjust your schedule accordingly.
+Start with weekly touch-ups to see how quickly the grass grows and then adjust your schedule accordingly.